ZenGo-X/curv/README.md

 The library is not immune to side channel attacks but considerable effort was given to try and catch as many such attacks as possible (see audit report).

 ### Build
-By default `cargo build` will build the library only for `BigInt`.
+By default `cargo build` will build the library only for `BigInt` (used for example in [rust-paillier](https://github.com/KZen-networks/rust-paillier)).
 To add opertions for one of the elliptic curves a feature must be specified:
 - `cargo build --features=ec_secp256k1` for secp256k1
 - `cargo build --features=ec_ed25519` for ed25519